-A student who completes his application packet before December 31 of his/her senior year in high school and comes as a full-time student the following fall will automatically qualify for this scholarship.
-It is stackable, but it is not renewable.
+A student who completes his application packet before December 31 of his/her senior year in high school and attends as a full-time student the following fall will automatically qualify for this scholarship.
+It can be combined, but it is not renewable.